int19h/jbomohi/dict/cmavrbai/comments.md

 does it mean I should deny them to express other opinions?
 The problem can be only with voting this huge mass of words down at once.

+## 2014-04-12T02:41:47Z — Wuzzy (comment 1070, on definition 56191, in reply to 1069)

+Re: Usefulness?

+> But isn't it "zo bai cmavo zo bai"???
+No. For the same reason I said it over and over again.
+The word “bai” is not a selma'o.
+Words are not grammatical structure classes.
+You probably wanted to say “zo bai cmavo la'e zo bai” or even “zo bai cmavo la'e zoi gy.BAI.gy.” (“the thing referred to by the word ‘bai’/the string ‘BAI’”).
+The “la'e” is the crucial part here.
+Although I would prefer the latter version, since the upper-case strings are established (=they are explicitly mentioned in the CLL), but the lower-case words are not establishd as words to refer to selma'o.
+If you wanted to establish this kind of convention, it would be a good idea to formalize this as well by working out a seperate list (“word ‘ABC’ refers to selma'o ‘XYZ’” etc.), just to be sure.
+Alternatively, you can also say “zo bai cmavo lo cmavrbai”.
+As every selma'o has a clear entry in the dictionary now, there should be theoretically no confusion anymore, well, at least to those who know the words or conventions.
+But as I said, at the end of the day it is all just a matter of convention.
+But the point is that there has to be at least SOME convention.
+TL;DR: Two safe methods to say some word is in some selma'o, in Lojban,
+are:
+1) “zo bai cmavo la'e zoi gy.BAI.gy.” (safe because every selma'o name is documented in the CLL)
+2) “zo bai cmavo lo cmavrbai” (safe because every selma'o has its own fu'ivla and is documented on jbovlaste.
+Dubious method (in my opinion):
+3) “zo bai cmavo la'e zo bai” (dubious because there is no complete list of valid selma'o-referring words yet.
+Also: Are other words from the same structure class allowed to refer to the same selma'o?
+For example “zo bai cmavo la'e zo du'o”.
+This can be fixed by working out such a new list.)

+> You are doing the same with your definition:
+> x1 is the selma'o "BAI".
+This is because English lacks the possibility to make this fine distinction between words and the things referred to by words.
+There is no English “la'e” as far I know.
+English is not Lojban, sorry. :-(